Thanks for stopping by. You are currently logged in as a Guest|

-Euchre (pronounced 'you-ker') is a classic card game introduced to America in the early nineteenth century.
-There are varying theories as to the origin of the game.
-The true beginnings are unknown and controversy persists among card historians.
+Euchre is a card game that continues to enjoy worldwide popularity.
 Once considered the national card game in the United States, Euchre is commonly played in the Midwestern states of Illinois, Indiana, Kentucky, Michigan, Ohio, and Pennsylvania.
-There are also large concentrations of devotees in Canada, as well as in Great Britain, and Australia.
+There are also large concentrations of devotees in Canada, Great Britain, and Australia.

 Games are played with four players in teams of two sitting across from one another.
-Euchre uses a deck of 24 cards, made from a standard deck with cards numbered between eight and two removed.
-The cards are dealt out in groups of twos and threes until each player has five cards with remainder of the cards placed face down in front of the dealer.
+Euchre uses a deck of 24 cards, with the cards numbered between two and eight removed.
+The cards are dealt out in groups of twos and threes until each player has five cards.
+The last four cards placed face down in front of the dealer.
 The top card of this stack is then exposed.
-The goal of the game is to defeat your opponents by being the first team to reach 10 points.
-To make a point, a team first names trump then must take least three out of five possible tricks in any hand.
+To make a point, a team must name trump then must take at least three out of five possible tricks in any hand.
+The ultimate goal is to defeat your opponents by being the first team to reach 10 points.

 "The phrase "practice makes perfect" is a false one.
 To rise above mediocrity, it takes "enlightened" Practice, most often with the aid of someone or something else.
 Improvements take practice.
 A Critical attitude of what needs to be improved certainly helps, many "old-timers" tend to "practice" the same way time after time.
 The information given here is a step in the right direction."

-"This is a Top Notch and most informative site.
-That gives everyone at all levels the tools to succeed at Euchre."
+"This is a Top-Notch and most informative site.
+OhioEuchre gives everyone at all levels the tools to succeed at Euchre."